sb-image

 Music and Daily Habits

 Music plays a significant role in Zeynep Sönmez’s pre-match routines.
-During this time, she prefers Turkish music from the 1990s.
-Her listening habits include artists such as Sezen Aksu, Tarkan, Yalın, and Kenan Doğulu.
+She favors Turkish 1990s music during this period.
+Her listening habits include Sezen Aksu, Tarkan, Yalın, and Kenan Doğulu.
 Turkish pop music from the 1990s has become one of the dominant musical genres in her daily life and pre-match preparation.
-Artists such as Sezen Aksu, Tarkan, Sertab Erener, and Mustafa Sandal form the core of this musical framework.
-Music serves as a tool to support mental balance amid the intense pace of the tournament circuit.
+Artists such as Sezen Aksu, Tarkan, Sertab Erener, and Mustafa Sandal form the musical framework of this era.
+Music serves as a tool to support mental balance amid the intense pace of tournaments.

 Interest in Cinema

 One of Zeynep Sönmez’s interests outside the court is cinema.
-Films have served as a means of mental relaxation and focus renewal during the demanding tournament schedule.
-Cinema has become an integral part of her daily life, helping to balance the psychological burdens of professional sport.
+Films serve as a means of mental relaxation and focus renewal during the demanding tournament schedule.
+Cinema has become an integral part of her daily life, helping to balance the mental burdens of professional sport.

 Zeynep Sönmez (AA)